 Documentary on Marijuana Exposes the Consequences of Legalization

-Two young Foundation for a Drug-Free World attendees read the "Truth About Marijuana" booklet that FDFW provided to inform the public on the effects of marijuana on the body and mind.

-CLEARWATER, FLORIDA, US, October 17, 2019 /EINPresswire.com/ -- To expose the harsh realities of marijuana, the Foundation for a Drug-Free World (FDFW) Florida chapter, a nonprofit organization that seeks to empower youth and adults through drug education, will be holding the second in a series of screenings of the award-winning documentary, Marijuana X, on Wednesday October 16th.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+17, 2019 (GLOBE NEWSWIRE) -- To expose the harsh realities of marijuana, the Foundation for a Drug-Free World (FDFW) Florida chapter, a nonprofit organization that seeks to empower youth and adults through drug education, held the second in a series of screenings of the award-winning documentary, Marijuana X, on Wednesday October 16th.
 The first screening of the film by independent filmmaker, Michael DeLeon, occurred on the 9th of October.

 Through the series of interviews DeLeon did with Colorado community activists, officials, doctors, neighbors and even homeless, Marijuana X reveals the multitude of false promises made to voters in order to get their agreement for legalizing marijuana.